JoshuaColell/Guilded/README.md

-Welcome to Guilded Chat's Source Code!
+Welcome to Guild's Source Code!